jimivdw/grunt-mutation-testing/README.md

 When true, code is not copied to a temporary directory and mutated there, but instead the original production code is mutated, which can speed up your tests.

 _Be careful when using this option_, as, in case the mutation process does not exit correctly, your code will be left mutated.

+##### options.mutateStrictModeKeyword
+_optional_
+Type: `Boolean`
+Default: `false`

+When true, the strict mode keyword `'use strict'` will be mutated, despite the fact that it is excluded in `options.ignore`.

+We do not really see any relevant use case for this, but did not want to make it impossible to perform certain mutations either.
+Hence the existence of this configuration option.

 ##### options.test
 _optional_